nicktehrany/dotfiles/README.md

 ## Requirements

-- [polybar](https://github.com/polybar/polybar), can build it from sources or check if the os repo has it
+- the default profile contains [polybar](https://github.com/polybar/polybar)configs, however these won't be useful until it is installed, can build it from sources or check if the os repo has it.
+Therefore if you do not want polybar no need to install it.

 ## Installation